Accenture/mercury-python/README.md

 platform.stop()
 ```

-## sample code for graceful shutdown

-In your main thread, do this:
+## stopping the application using Control-C

+You may enable Control-C and Kill signal detection by calling the "run_forever()" method.

 ```
-from signal import signal
-...

-def graceful_shutdown(signum, frame):
-    platform().stop()

-# this will execute the graceful_shutdown function when Control-C or Kill signal is detected
-signal.(signal.SIGTERM, graceful_shutdown)
-signal.(signal.SIGINT, graceful_shutdown)
+platform.run_forever()
 ```